enrico-lattuada/enrico-lattuada.github.io/content/post/2024/private_numpy/index.md

 >>> array([100, 2, 3, 4, 5])
 ```

-## Locking down write access
+## Securing write access

-To truly lock the gates and preventing any unauthorized scribbling on the array, wield the `writeable` flag like a mighty sword.
-By setting it to `False`, any attempts to write to the array will be met with a ersounding _"Thou shalt not pass!"_ in the form of a `ValueError`.
+For impervious fortification against unauthorized alterations, wield the `writeable` flag as a potent safeguard.
+Setting this flag to `False` erects an impenetrable barrier, thwarting any attempts at unauthorized array modifications.

 ```python
 @dataclass